-Another reason these dogs became so favored was the claim that they were hypoallergenic due to the Poodle parent.
+But, another reason these dogs became so loved was the claim that they are hypoallergenic.

-In reality, there is no such thing as a hypoallergenic breed and any dog can potentially trigger allergic reactions.
-This is because it’s the protein found in the dog’s saliva, skin, and urine that is the cause of allergens.
+In reality, there is no such thing as a hypoallergenic breed.
+Any dog can potentially trigger allergic reactions.
+This is because the protein found in the dog’s saliva, skin, and urine causes allergens.

 Many people also mistakenly believe that Poodles don’t shed.

 They actually do.
-It’s just that you don’t notice it because the excess fur gets caught in their curly coat.
+But you don’t notice it because the excess fur gets caught in their curly coat.

 The Appeal Of The Mini Goldendoodle

 The standard Goldendoodle is a fairly large dog who can stand over 21 inches and weigh over 50 pounds.
-This makes them ill-suited for apartment living.
+So, they’re ill-suited for apartment living.

 A mini Goldendoodle is more adaptable to smaller spaces.
 They even take up less space on the sofa or in bed.

 Smaller dogs eat less and are easy to take anywhere.
-They also tend to require less exercise than larger dogs and this can be a very appealing attribute for busy people.
+They also tend to need less exercise than larger dogs.
+This can be very appealing for busy people.